I’d been lying to myself all along.

 I remember being sad the day after DoomzDay that I didn’t have quite the turnout that I did last year.
-With a storm watch afoot following in the heels of Stormageddon 2013 and a later start time by 3 hours, it was enough to slice the attendance to half of what I’d anticipated.
+With a storm watch afoot following in the heels of Stormageddon 2013 and three-hour delay, it was enough to slice the attendance to half of what I’d anticipated.
 I’d put months into promotion, planning, developing a playlist, scouting locations — I wanted it to come off just right.

 Does any of this sound fun to you?
 It’s supposed to be a celebration — how’s stressing over every little detail going to make me enjoy my party any more?

 And that’s only the beginning — let’s take a look at social media in general.